Equinor ASA – Annual report – 31 December 2025

 Revenues from contracts with customers by geographical areas

-Equinor has business operations in around 30 countries.
-When attributing the line-item Revenues from contracts with customers in 2024 to the country of the legal entity executing the sale, Norway and the USA accounted for 79% and 18% respectively (79% and 18% respectively in 2023, and 84% and 13% respectively in 2022).
+Equinor has business operations in more than 20 countries.
+When attributing the line-item Revenues from contracts with customers in 2025 to the country of the legal entity executing the sale, Norway and the USA accounted for 77% and 19% respectively (79% and 18% respectively in 2024, and 79% and 18% respectively in 2023).
 Revenues from contracts with customers are mainly reflecting such revenues from the reporting segment MMP.

 Revenues from contracts with customers and other revenues